+The UK-EU Trade and Cooperation Agreement (TCA) came into effect on 1 January 2021.
 The EU has brought into force around 19,000 legislative acts which have directly set out much of the legal framework and regulations in the UK.
 Some of the most important are around competition, intellectual property, employment rules and environmental standards.

 Key challenges for business

 How will the key EU rules and regulations change for UK businesses?

 Under the UK-EU TCA, businesses won’t face substantial changes to so-called level playing field regulations, including employment rules, competition policy and environmental standards.
 These laws have been copied from EU law into UK law – at Westminster and the devolved administrations in Scotland, Wales and Northern Ireland – so these rules and procedures will remain the same as under EU membership.

 However, businesses will need to consider potential changes in the long-term – as there may be a desire from politicians to reform some of these areas of legislation.
 Additionally, only UK public authorities can now adjudicate businesses following these rules.
 For example, legal action related to employment regulations in the UK will no longer be referable to European courts, only UK ones.
 Similarly, the likes of the Competition and Markets Authority (CMA), may be responsible for competition cases that would normally be handled by their EU counterparts.
 The CMA has published further details on what this means for business.

 Are there any challenges that could cause difficulties for firms?

 Some bodies, such as the CMA will take over additional responsibilities that had previously resided at EU level.
 For more information, you can read the CMA’s guidance.

 The UK Internal Market Bill was passed at the end of 2020, which will add an element of legal framework for businesses trading internally within the UK, plus additional agreements around Common Frameworks.